Credit: 3.0 units of USC credit

 - New and emerging infectious and chronic diseases

-- US and international laws, policies, and aid relating to health
+- US and international laws, policies, and aid relating to health and pandemic response

 - Roles of poverty, human rights, social justice, and cultural competency in promoting health worldwide